1. Residencies & Fellowship Programs

 Med-Peds residents receive additional educational sessions, providing advanced knowledge and skills in specific domains.

 Through a longitudinal curriculum and clinical experience, residents learn the impact of mass incarceration on individuals, communities, and populations, and will learn the unique challenges and opportunities to improve health by providing care to individuals living in and transitioning out of the prison and jail system.
-Second-year residents spend time during each ambulatory care session with a clinical mentor at Riker’s Island and carry a panel of patients throughout the year.
-A workshop and self-reading curriculum helps residents explore their role as physicians in combating mass incarceration and the prison-industrial complex to improve the health of our communities.
+Second-year residents spend time during each ambulatory care session with a clinical mentor at the Riker’s Island jail complex and carry a panel of patients throughout the year.
+A workshop and self-reading curriculum helps residents explore their role as physicians in issues surrounding to improve the health of our communities.

 Caring for People Who Use Drugs